 Before we begin, we’d like to point out that we don’t see QG as a competitor to GA.
 We’re all doing our best to help people with gambling problems get back to everyday life.
 If GA works for you, AWESOME!
 We couldn’t be happier for you!
 Continue doing what works for you.
 If you need an alternative to GA, then QuitGamble.com might be interesting to you.

-Gambler’s Anonymous, GA, has helped people through their 12-step program for over 60 years.
+Gambler’s Anonymous, GA, has helped people through its 12-step program for over 60 years.
 They arrange physical meetings daily worldwide, and the community is full of fantastic and helpful people.
 Well done!

 GA has been the place to go if you want to stop gambling addiction.
 BUT it doesn’t work for everyone, and many keep struggling with gambling problems.
 Moreover, approximately 80% of all compulsive gamblers don’t seek help.